 Matching pronouns

-The most common pronouns people use in natural language are “he”, “she”, “it” and “they”. “he” and “him”:
+The most common pronouns people use in natural language are “he”, “she”, “it”, “they” and the corresponding objective pronouns and possessive pronouns.

+“he”, “him” and “his”:

 Since “he” normally refers to a previously referred male, the system needs to look into the referral context and get the elements that are {male person}.
 However, in English, people normally don’t specify the gender of a person and it is also hard to refer the gender directly from the name.
 Therefore, the system will use the Scone method is-x-a-y?.
 When the element acquired from the referral context can be (:Maybe or :Yes) a {male person}, the system will take the element, create a new is-a link under a new context, assign the element to “he” and move on.